©scott corron 2008

-Joseph Love, DO is Associate Professor in the Department of Surgery, Program Director General Surgery, USF/Morsani Collee of Medicine and Trauma Surgeon Regional Medical Center at Bayonet Point, a State Level 2 trauma center.
+Joseph Love, DO, Principal and Medical DirectorJoseph Love, DO is Associate Professor in the Department of Surgery, Program Director General Surgery, USF/Morsani Collee of Medicine and Trauma Surgeon Regional Medical Center at Bayonet Point, a State Level 2 trauma center.
 Dr. Love is Medical Director of AirLife Tampa and Inverness Florida.
 Dr. Love is retired USAF emergency medicine and trauma doctor with tours in Afghanistan and Iraq.
-Dr. Love has served also as Medical Director for LifeFlight in Houston, Texas.
-Previously for 5 years, Joseph Love MD followed James “Red” Duke,MD as the Medical Director for LifeFlight Houston and the Mermorial Hermann Trauma Institute.
-Lifebot Telemedicine began it’s design at UT Houston and Hermann Hospital two decades ago under the direction of James Red Duke MD and Ward Cascells MD, both who passed away in the last decade.
+Dr. Love has served as Medical Director for Memorial Hermann LifeFlight in Houston, Texas. for 5 years, Joseph Love MD followed James “Red” Duke,MD as the Medical Director for LifeFlight at the Mermorial Hermann Trauma Institute.
 Joseph Love MD, is a strong advocate for multiple technologies of benefit to both private civilian and military use.
-Joseph Love MD geographically is well placed in the backyard of SOCOM (Special Operations COMMAND) in Tampa, Florida Area.

 Kriegh Moulton, MD, Cardiac Electrophysiologist and Heart Rhythms Expert